-In October we organised a very successful Kids Aloud Concert, involving the local primary schools.
-This enabled the Club to send £4,100 to support two schemes in Nepal to help the victims of the recent earthquakes.
-These were a replacement Water Supply in one of the affected villages, and also support to a scheme to encourage farming of goats in one of the affected valleys.
+In October we organised a very succesful Kids Aloud Concert, involving local primary schools.
+This enabled the Club to send £4,100 to support two schemes in Nepal to help victims of the earthquakes that affected the region in 2015.
+These were a replacement Water Supply in one of the affected villages, and also support to a scheme to encourage the farming of goats in one of the affected valleys.

 During the year members of the Club were pleased to be able to visit the school as part of a trip to India.
 With the help of a District Grant of £1,000, the Club was able to make it's first donation to the School of £3,128 to pay for the cost of installing some solar panels.
 These were needed because of the frequent electricity supply failures on the campus, and will provide power for their essential equipment.
 As well as the panels, the grant has paid for the necessary infrastructure, and the battery backed inverters.
 The scheme was completed in June 2017.